 In January 2011 the Session closed out a year long process to establish a proper mission and vision for GRC.
 As a part of the new vision and mission, the Session changed the name of the church to Grace Church Elizabethtown.

 In January 2016, GCE moved to 234 W. Dixie Avenue due to increased attendance and a need for more classroom space.
 This facility greatly improved the church’s ability to facilitate its outreach ministry by hosting concerts, serving as registration host for Room In The Inn (a church-based homeless shelter ministry), allowing GCE to participate in downtown Elizabethtown events by distributing water, as well as hosting an annual Music and Drama camp.

 In January 2019, David Atkisson became ill and had to step back some from his pastoral responsibilities.
 In the Spring of 2019, after meeting and praying with the elders, David and the elders jointly made the decision that it was in David’s and GCE’s best interest for David to retire as head pastor of GCE.
-The church formed a pastor search committee and is currently working to find the next pastor of God’s own choosing.
+The church formed a pastor search committee and worked diligently to find the next pastor of God’s own choosing.

 In November 2019, GCE purchased and moved to a new building at 1495 Bacon Creek Road on the south side of Elizabethtown.
 On January 12, 2020, GCE voted to call Monty Hershberger as our new pastor.
 The Ohio Valley Presbytery sent a delegation to GCE on March 8th, 2020 to install Pastor Hershberger as our pastor.